Last Updated on 1 February 2024 by Brittany

 If you’re traveling abroad for an extended period of time, you’ll want to plan on how you’ll stay connected with friends and family back home.
 For most people, having an international plan on your phone is outrageously expensive.
 But what other options are there?

-Purchase a local SIM card when you arrive at your destination.
+Purchase a local or e-SIM card when you arrive at your destination.
 It is the most affordable option to stay connected.
 Get a plan with a lot of data so you can use social media apps and WhatsApp or Telegram.

 You can even research which is the best company to go with before leaving.
 It’s another great question to ask in an online community.